Com-Lum/MMM-RMV/README.md

 		apiKey: '', // see chapter below
 		stationId: '',
 		labelStation: true, // adds the departure station as header
+		labelDestination: false // adds the destination name to the header (only works with one fDestination)
 		labelType: true, // adds a line with the connection type (for each type)
 		labelRow: true,
 		relativTime: true, // false: alsways absolute time see also relT